LennartKeller/lennartkeller.github.io/about.markdown

 Hi I'm Lennart Keller and I work as a research assisitant at the chair of Computerphilologie at the JMU Würzburg.
 Also I'm a Master's Student in Digital Humanities.

-While I was a undergraduate as was very lucky to get the oppurtunities to work on a variety of fields as a student assitant.
+While I was a undergraduate I was very lucky to get the oppurtunities to work on a variety of fields as a student assitant.

 Including: